Purchases made through links earn us a small commission, at no extra cost to you.

 Crimson Lake Provincial Park is a wonderful location for both day use and longer overnight stays.

-The park’s location near Rocky Mountain House makes it convenient to visit as a day trip from several major centres in Alberta including Red Deer, Calgary, and Edmonton.
+The park’s location near Rocky Mountain House makes it convenient to visit as a day trip from Edmonton, Red Deer, and Calgary.

 Tips for Visiting Crimson Lake Provincial Park